julyanghar/SENTINEL/README.md

 ## 🔨 Data Generation

-> Skip if you only want to use our released dataset.
+> Skip this step if you only want to use our released dataset.

 1. (Optional) Check the .env file